ysth/runweeklychallenge-py/README.md

     Inputs: {"ints":[]}
     Output: 0

 You must provide an example JSON inputs string (used in error messages), a JSON schema for inputs, and a shim function to run the solution given the decoded JSON inputs and reformat the output if desired.
+To support type checking, helper functions are provided to extract properties of the JSON input as various types to pass to the solution in the shim function.